acagamic/starter-hugo-academic/content/newsletter/58-game-ux-pyramid/index.md

 ---
-title: "Introducing: The Game UX Pyramid- Navigating Player Needs"
+title: "Introducing: The Game UX Pyramid - Navigating Player Needs"
 subtitle: The Acagamic Tip Tuesday \#59

 # Summary for listings and search engines